Basicula/BreakingRow/README.md

   - [ ] Classic - simple match 3 game combined elements will be simply removed
   - [x] Accumulative - match 3 game but combined elements will be accumulated like in 2048
   - [ ] Mine down - match 3 game with some sort of "ground" that is mined by making combinations near it
+  - [ ] Gravity changes - match 3 game with different direction of elements move(from up, from bottom, from left, from right)
 - [x] Abilities
   - [x] Movable abilities
     - [x] Hammer - Remove one selected element